joaocarvalhoopen/How_to_learn_modern_Embedded_Systems/README.md

 * Embedded Linux drivers and systems programming

-# An example of engineering a project from idea to final product
+# Engineering a project from idea to final product

-Beautifully explained in 15 minutes with clarity and simplicity.
+This example is beautifully explained in 15 minutes with clarity and simplicity.
 With access to all the files (Open Hardware).
 A really good and simple project of IoT to learn from.
-Study it and see also the other videos from the same Youtuber, because Sayanee Basu is a really good educator in embedded development. <br>
+Study it and see also the other videos from the same Youtuber, because Sayanee Basu is a really good educator in embedded development.
+A nice video to start this guide. <br>

 1. Initial idea
 2. Market study.
 Search for other products in the market and open projects.